Fall TV season serves up what viewers want: sci-fi, fantasy

 “4400,” CW, Oct.
 25. In a follow-up to “The 4400,” thousands of disappeared people return en masse to Detroit — all without memories of what occurred and all, like a Black WWII Army surgeon, from among society’s marginalized.

-“The Book of Boba Fett,” Disney+ (date to be announced).
+“The Book of Boba Fett,” Disney+, December (date to be announced).
 Set within the timeline of “The Mandalorian,” the spinoff follows bounty hunter Fett (Temuera Morrison) and his partner, mercenary Fennec Shand (Ming-Na Wen).

 “Star Trek: Prodigy,” Paramount+, (date to be announced.)
 They don’t check driver’s licenses in space, as young alien outcasts gain control of a ship and gradually learn of Starfleet and its ideals in this kid-oriented animated series.